testnumberorg/testnumber.github.io/twilio/how-to-use-phone-number-info-using-scout-twilio-lookup-addon.md

   - Create a Twilio Voice Service that will answer an incoming call
   - Retreive the [Scout](https://scout.tel) Risk Level
-  - Tell the caller their detected From Number and SPAM Risk Level
+  - Tell the caller their detected From Number and SPAM Risk Rating

 <br/>